-The Electronic Range Select (ERS) shift control allows the driver to limit the highest available gear when the shift lever is in the DRIVE position.
-For example, if you shift the transmission into 3 (third gear), the transmission will never shift above third gear, but will shift down into second and first gear normally.
+driver to limit the highest available gear when the shift lever is in the DRIVE position.
+For example, if you shift the transmission into 3 (third gear), the transmission will never shift above third gear, but will shift down into second and first gears normally.